 Congress had little option but to enact a race-based action like Section 1005 after seeing the glaring failures of prior remedies.
-See Grutter, 539 U.S. at 340 (discussing lack of "workable race-neutral alternatives"); Midwest Fence, 840 F.3d at 954 ("alternatives have not been sufficient to remedy discrimination.").
+See Grutter, 539 U.S. at 340 (discussing lack of "workable race-neutral alternatives"); Midwest Fence, 840 F.3d at 954 ("alternatives have not been sufficient to remedy discrimination."); Dean, 438 F.3d at 459 (discussing analysis of the "efficacy of alternative remedies.").
 Amici's view based on prior advocacy work is that race-neutral remedies have always failed to serve their members.
+2021 Cong.
 Testimony at 17 ("Rather than right these historic wrongs, Government programs have largely perpetuated systemic racism.").
 This painful history is compounded by its repetition in the distribution of COVID-19 relief funds.
-Id.; see also Gov't's Br. at 16.
+Id.; see also Gov't's Br.
+At 16-17.
 The alternative of mandating individual proof of discrimination is infeasible because of systemic problems within USDA in documenting or investigating discrimination complaints.
 Amici not only experienced those failures directly, but also devote a large portion of their organizational resources to helping thousands of members navigate the difficulties in lodging discrimination complaints.
-They have seen these barriers prevent relief time and again.
+26 They have seen these barriers prevent relief time and again.
 USDA's own failures created a unique factual situation requiring Congress to explicitly include socially disadvantaged farmers without requiring individualized determinations to ensure they finally receive this much-needed relief.